-Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with a statement of special educational needs that names their school.
+Section 324 of the Education Act 1996 requires the governing bodies of all schools to admit a child with an education, health and care plan that names their school.
 Schools must also admit children with an EHC (Education, Health and Care) Plan that names the school.

 If there are fewer applications than places available at a school all applicants will be admitted.
-If there are more applications than places available, the criteria outlined below will be used to prioritise applications.
+If there are more applications than places available, the criteria outlined below will be used to prioritise applications: